qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 Items Tab
 ---------

-The :menuselection:`Items` tab offers some options to manage selection and visibility of items.
+The :guilabel:`Items` tab offers some options to manage selection and visibility of items.
 All the items added to the print composer canvas are shown in a list and selecting an item makes the corresponding row selected in the list as well as